-To give you an example if you are using opencart or wordpress, your best bet would be to hire a full stack engineer.
+To give you an example if you are using open-cart or word press, your best bet would be to hire a full stack engineer.
 Wait what stack?
 What is full stack now?
-Full stack is a term that is used in software engineering industry for the developers who can do frontend and backend development.
-Meaning they are as proficient with how your site interacts with your visitors as much as they are comfortable with writing database queries and algorithms to grab the data from backend.
+Full stack is a term that is used in software engineering industry for the developers who can do frontend and back-end development.
+Meaning they are as proficient with how your site interacts with your visitors as much as they are comfortable with writing database queries and algorithms to grab the data from backed.

 - Phone Screening: